-We cannot predict whether COVID-19 pandemic or other outbreak of diseases in future will have long-term impact on our business operations.
+We are uncertain as to when the COVID-19 pandemic will be contained in China and globally, and we also cannot predict whether COVID-19 pandemic or other outbreak of diseases in future will have long-term impact on our business operations.
 If we are not able to effectively and efficiently operate our business and implement our strategies as planned, we may not be able to grow our business and generate revenue from as anticipated, our business operations, financial condition and prospects may subsequently be materially and adversely affected.